Prathamesh8989/Housing_Prices-/README.md

-# Housing_Prices-
+# Housing_Prices

-The items are already arranged in a well-ordered sequence.
-Please note that the outputs of most of the code have been saved.
-If you're running this on a local machine, make sure to either delete the saved outputs or rename the output files in the code to avoid any conflicts.
+The project files are already arranged in a well-ordered sequence.
+Most of the code outputs have been saved, so if you're running this on a local machine, please make sure to either delete the saved outputs or rename the output files in the code to avoid any conflicts.

+You’ve been provided with a single archive: everything.rar.
+Here’s how to proceed:

+Extract everything.rar – Inside, you'll find:

+A guide file: procedure.pdf

+Three folders: Part 1, Part 2, and Part 3 (structured in the same sequence as outlined in procedure.pdf)

+Another archive: extraction.rar

-First, extract the extraction.rar file.
-This will provide you with the following files:
+Extract extraction.rar – This will provide you with the following files:

 train.csv